TU-Delft-AI-Energy-Lab/Flexibility_Under_Low_Observability/README.md

 This code runs power flow-based simulations on the PandaPower CIGRE MV with PV and WT DER for flexibility estimation.

 ## Citation:
+This repository contains code for the paper:

-If you use this code, please cite our corresponding paper "Exploring Operational Flexibility of Active Distribution Networks with Low Observability" whose study case is implemented either by:
+Demetris Chrysostomou, Jose L.R.
+Torres, Jochen L. Cremer, "Exploring Operational Flexibility of Active Distribution Networks with Low Observability" to appear at IEEE PowerTech 2023, Belgrade, Serbia
-- Through the scholar url: TBD
-- Through the doi: TBD
-- Using the cite option at the right of your screen

 ## Algorithm:
 The algorithm structure is: